oscarvalente/price-tag/README.md

         * add eslint
  * swap HandlebarsJS for React ❗
     * add react into build ✅
+    * bundle css ✅
+    * fix sourcemaps for dev build ✅
     * automatic copy other assets on any change
-    * bundle css ✅
-    * use postcss-inline-svg
+    * checkout postcss-inline-svg usage ❗
-    * refactor to react components and hoc
+    * refactor to react components and hoc ❗

  **Legend:**
  * ❗️ urgent/priority development